 I've been frequently asked about the Gunsite Color Code.
 Nowadays, just about everyone is familiar with the silly "color code" formerly used by the government to indicate terrorist threat level.
 However, the color code as originally introduced by Jeff Cooper, had nothing to do with tactical situations or alertness levels, but rather with one's state of mind.
-As taught by Jeff, it relates to the degree of peril you are willing to do something about and which allows you to move from one level of mindset to another to enable you to properly handle a given situation.
+As taught by Jeff, it related to the degree of peril you are willing to do something about and thus allows you to move from one level of mindset to another to enable you to properly handle a given situation.
 Jeff never claimed to have invented anything in particular with the color code, but he was apparently the first to use it as an indication of mental state and has definitely spread the word about it.
 (Unfortunately, there are some other people out there who think they invented the concept and refuse to give Jeff Cooper any credit.)

 A lethal confrontation is not something anyone expects.
 An excellent explanation of the real world was given in the novel State of Fear, by Micheal Criton, and I have paraphrased it here.